cooperrc/advanced-dynamics/_build/html/_sources/syllabus.md

 another appropriate notification.*

-**Late Policy:** If you need more time for an assignment or experience technical difficulties, reach out via Campuswire or email.
+**Late Policy:** If you need more time for an assignment or experience technical difficulties, leave a note in the assignment submission with two pieces of information:
+1. What is your new submission date
+2. What help do you need and how and you getting it (discussion post, colleague, Prof. Cooper, TA, etc.)?

 The instructor can make accommodations for work, family, and personal reasons. *We ask that you be respectful of the instructors' limited time and resources.*

 ### Feedback and Grades